 Produce a new body of work while on the adventure of a lifetime.

-Applications are now being accepting for the first ever DEDPXL Tour, a top secret traveling adventure for 10 photographers who give a shit.
+Applications are now being accepted for the second DEDPXL Tour, a top secret traveling adventure for 10 (ish) photographers who give a shit.

 They give a shit about their integrity as an artist.